Zhili-Zhou/Language-Learning-Assistant/README.md

 - **Grammar Assistance**: Ask the assistant to explain complex grammar rules.
 - **Pronunciation Assistance**: Get the pronunciation of the words/sentences.
 - **Daily Vocabulary Word**: Get a new word to learn every day.
+- **Roleplay**: Talk with the assistant in a given scenario.
+- **Getting Image**: When doing Roleplay, you can require image when you have something you don't understand.

 ## Project Structure